Pregnancy and Addiction Treatment

 Barriers to Addiction Treatment

 Pregnant women face additional barriers to addiction treatment than the average user.
 Many of these women need long-term intensive addiction treatment programs, but few treatment providers provide the necessary programs and aftercare.
 Unfortunately, most traditional residential programs are unable or unwell to have the liability of treating pregnant women.
-Other barriers from entering treatment for their drug and alcohol problem for women, especially pregnant women are increased fear they will lose custody of their children, lack of access to gender-specific treatment, lack of insurance coverage for aftercare, and lack of childcare.
+Other barriers from entering treatment for their drug and alcohol problem for women, especially pregnant women are increased fear they will lose custody of their children, lack of insurance coverage for aftercare, and lack of childcare.
 Finding an addiction treatment program that provides sound clinical care is essential for the best possible chance of success at recovery.

 Help for Pregnant Women in Addiction Treatment